rploeg/WorkshopAzureIoTCentralwithAzureIoTEdge/README.md

 -- this will only work with the preview templates in Azure IoT Central --

-This tutorial shows you how to add and configure an Azure IoT Edge device to your Azure IoT Central application.
-In this tutorial, we chose an IoT Edge-enabled Linux VM from Azure Marketplace.
+During this short workshop we will deploy Azure IoT Central to connect an Edge device to the environment.
+In this workshop, we chose an IoT Edge-enabled Linux VM from Azure Marketplace.
+But you can also connect a local docker container or other edge devices off course.

-This tutorial is made up of two parts:
+This workshop is made up of two parts:

 * First, as an operator, you learn how to do cloud first provisioning of an IoT Edge device.
 * Then, you learn how to do "device first" provisioning of an IoT Edge device.

-In this tutorial, you learn how to:

-> [!div class="checklist"]
->
-> * Add a new IoT Edge device
-> * Configure the IoT Edge device to help provision by using a shared access signature (SAS) key
-> * View dashboards and module health in IoT Central
-> * Send commands to a module running on the IoT Edge device
-> * Set properties on a module running on the IoT Edge device

 ## Prerequisites

-To complete this tutorial, you need an Azure IoT Central application.
+To complete this workshop, you need an Azure IoT Central application.
 Follow [this quickstart to create an Azure IoT Central application](https://docs.microsoft.com/en-us/azure/iot-central/preview/quick-deploy-iot-central).

 ## Enable Azure IoT Edge enrollment group
 From the **Administration** page, enable SAS keys for Azure IoT Edge enrollment group.